-- Transpiration cools the plants, by the exothermic release of energy in the form of vapours from the leaf cell into the atmosphere.
+- Transpiration cools the plants by the exothermic release of energy in the form of vapours from the leaf cells into the atmosphere.

-There are Stomata, cuticle and lenticel resistances in a plant which restricts the water movement out of the leaf into the atmosphere.
+There are stomata, cuticle, and lenticel resistances in a plant that restrict the water movement from the leaf into the atmosphere.
 Thus, a transpiration rate strongly depends upon the driving forces of the environment and the resistances of a plant.
-Transpiration rate can represent as the given equation:
+Transpiration rate is generally equated as:

 Types of Transpiration

-A majority (90%) of transpiration takes place via leaf surface, and a process refers as “Foliar transpiration”.
-Sometimes, it occurs via stems, and a process termed as “Cauline transpiration”.
-There are four types of transpiration, like:
+A majority (90%) of transpiration takes place via leaf surface through a phenomenon called “Foliar transpiration”.
+Some plants transpire via stems through a phenomenon termed “Cauline transpiration”.
+There are four types of transpiration:

-Lenticular transpiration: It can define as another type of the water loss from the pores of older or woody stems refers as “Lenticels”.
+- Lenticular transpiration: It refers to the type of water loss from the pores of older or woody stems (Lenticels).
 It accounts for 0.1% of the total water loss.

-Cuticular transpiration: It is a type of transpiration where a water loss is through the cuticles found on the surface of the leaf.
+- Cuticular transpiration: It is a type of transpiration during which water loss occurs through the leaf cuticles.
 It accounts for 5-10% of the total water loss.
-The cuticle is the waxy coating or a fatty substance which covers the epidermis layer of the plant.
+The cuticle is the waxy coating or a fatty substance that covers the epidermis layer of the plant.

-Stomatal transpiration: It can define as the diffusion of water from the stomatal pore of the lower epidermis layer of the leaf.
+- Stomatal transpiration: It refers to the diffusion of water from the stomatal pore of the lower epidermis layer of the leaves.
 It accounts for 85-90% of the total water loss.

-Bark transpiration: Sometimes transpiration occurs through the corky or hard covering of stem refers as “Bark” which has a high rate of transpiration than the lenticular type due to its large surface area.
+- Bark transpiration: Sometimes, transpiration occurs through the corky or hard covering of stem called bark that has a high rate of transpiration than the lenticular type due to its large surface area.

 A mechanism of transpiration involves water absorption and water expulsion.
-A whole mechanism of transpiration involves:
+The whole mechanism of transpiration involves:

-- Root hairs are in direct contact with the soil, which uptakes the water and mineral salts present in the ground.
+- Root hairs are in direct contact with the soil, which uptake the existing water and mineral salts in the ground.

-- Then, the water absorbed by the roots moves up to the different parts of the plant via xylem by capillary action.
+- Then, the water absorbed by the roots moves up to the plant’s shoot system via xylem through capillary action.

 - Xylem transports the water to the mesophyll cells.

-- The mesophyll cells of a plant comprise of large intercellular spaces where the water is stored.
+- The mesophyll cells of a plant possess large intercellular spaces to confine water.

-- Finally, the water vapours escape into the atmosphere by the opening of the guard cell.
+- Finally, the water vapours escape into the atmosphere after the stomatal guard cell’s opening.

 Factors Affecting Transpiration in Plants

-It includes the stomatal, cuticle and the boundary layer resistance which decides the rate of transpiration.
+It includes the stomatal, cuticle and boundary layer resistance, which decides the rate of transpiration.

-Cuticle: It is the waxy layer present above the epidermis layer of leaf and acts as a barrier to the water movement out of leaves.
-Cuticle being waxy, will show repulsion of water and attracted by the water vapours.
-Thus, a cuticle is lipophilic or hydrophobic, and the movement of water through this is difficult.
+Cuticle: It exists as a waxy layer present above the leaf epidermis layer and acts as a barrier to the water movement out of leaves.
+Cuticle being waxy repels water and allows water vapours to enter.
+Thus, the cuticle serves as a lipophilic or hydrophobic layer, through which the movement of water becomes difficult.

-The thickness of the cuticle decides the transpiration flow, i.e. more is the thickness of cuticle, slower will be the transpiration rate.
+The thickness of the cuticle decides the transpiration flow, i.e. more is the thickness of the cuticle, the slower will be the transpiration rate.
 Deciduous plants have much thicker cuticles.

-Boundary layer: It is the thin layer of stagnant air surrounding the leaf surface, which varies with different plant species.
+Boundary layer: It refers to the thin layer of stagnant air surrounding the leaf surface, which varies with different plant species.
 At the time of transpiration, water vapours should diffuse from the boundary layer to the atmosphere.

 Relative humidity: It is the amount of water vapour contained in the atmosphere.
-As the relative humidity reduces, the moisture in the atmosphere also decreases, and more significantly transpiration will occur.
-Therefore, a drier atmosphere promotes the water movement out of the plant by increasing the driving force.
+Reduction in the relative humidity decreases the moisture content in the atmosphere and allow transpiration to occur more significantly.
+Therefore, a drier atmosphere promotes the water movement out of the plant due to the high driving force.

-Temperature: The environmental temperature can affect the magnitude of the driving force of water moving out of a plant.
+Temperature: The environmental temperature affects the magnitude of the driving force of water moving out of a plant.
 With the increasing temperature, the water holding capacity of that air also increases.
-Therefore, dry or warmer air will increase the driving force for water loss whereas cooler air will decrease the driving force for transpiration.
+Therefore, dry or warmer air will increase the driving force for water loss, whereas cooler air will decrease the driving force for transpiration.

-Soil water: Soil also provides the source of water to carry out the transpiration process in a plant.
-If a Plant contains a sufficient amount of soil moisture then it will transpire at higher rates as the soil provides the water to move through the plant.
+Soil water: Soil also provides the source of water to carry out the transpiration process.
+If a plant contains a sufficient amount of soil moisture, then it will transpire at higher rates through the continuous supply of water from the soil via root hairs.

-Light – Stomata tends to open in the presence of light allow the entry of available carbon dioxide for photosynthesis.
+Light: Stomata tends to open in the presence of light, which allows the entry of available carbon dioxide for photosynthesis.
 In the absence of light, most plants have a closed stoma.
-Therefore, light is needed for the transpiration process to trigger the stomata for the gaseous exchange between plant and environment.
+Therefore, light is needed in the transpiration process to trigger the stomata for facilitating the gaseous exchange between plant and environment.

 We can understand the concept of transpiration by performing a simple experiment by taking a well-potted plant.
-To prevent evaporation of water cover the plant with a polythene sheath and tie it with a rope.
+To prevent water evaporation, cover the plant with a polythene sheath and tie it with a rope.

 After some time, the water released by the plant will appear on the top inner surface of the polythene sheath.
-A film of water droplets condenses on the polythene sheath represents the transpiration activity of a plant, where the water releases in the form of vapours.
+A film of water droplets condenses on the polythene sheath, represent the transpiration activity of a plant, during which the water releases in the form of vapours.

-Transpiration is an important process, where a plant releases out the excess water by the various plant resistances like Stomata, lenticels etc. through the driving environmental forces.
-Therefore, transpiration is an expulsion of water from the plant (via leaves and stems) in the form of vapours which condenses in the atmosphere.
+Transpiration is an important event, during which a plant releases out the excess water by the various plant resistances like stomata, lenticels etc., through the driving environmental forces.
+Therefore, transpiration is an expulsion of water from the plant surfaces (via leaves and stems) in the form of vapours (condense in the atmosphere).